w3c/i18n-drafts/questions/qa-address-formats.en.md

 If your website serves users from multiple countries, consider localizing the address form for each locale, such as displaying field labels in the user's language, adjusting the order of fields to match the address format of the user's country, and using address auto-completion tools that are aware of regional differences.

 When possible, use the user's country and pre-configure the form to match that country's address format.
 For example, if a user selects Germany as their country, you might reorder fields to put street name before house number, or add appropriate fields for their addressing system.

+### Postal codes considerations

+When designing systems to handle postal codes, pay careful attention to the following points:

+**Grouping and separators.** Some postal codes require specific separators (spaces, hyphens) at specific positions.

+**Input formatting.** Consider whether to:
+- Automatically format user input to add the correct separators
+- Allow users to enter with or without separators and normalize on the server
+- Provide visual cues about the expected format (e.g., placeholder text like "SW1A 1AA" for UK)

+**Validation flexibility.** Allow for variations in how users might enter postal codes, including:
+- With or without spaces/hyphens
+- In uppercase or lowercase for alphanumeric systems
+- With extra spaces at beginning or end

 ## Further reading